Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 29: November 13, 2021

+**Today's Progress:** Angular task tracker.
+Setup, created a header and button component.
+Past data with input binding.
+Troubleshot TypeScript.

+**Thoughts:** Very challenging, and fun!
+Had to change Node.js versions with n.
+Got hung up troubleshooting TS.
+The fix was setting the properties to an empty string.

+**Link to work:** [angular-crash] (https://github.com/Jason-Hargrove/angular-crash.git)

 ### Day 28: November 12, 2021

 **Today's Progress:** Broke UI design into component hierarchy using Affinity Designer.
 Started a static version in React.